 The average cost for a roof replacement in 2022 averaged around $15,000.00 with roofing projects ranging from $13,500- $18,000.00.
 The average price per square foot of a roofing project can be anywhere from as low as $5.50 a square foot and all the way up to $7.50 per square foot.

 What will indicate where you will be in this price range is the home itself.
-Is it a ranch style home (easier) or a colonial style home?
-Is it a one story home or a three story home?
-Is it multiple roofing layers or just one?
+Is it a ranch style home (easier) or a colonial style home or is it a one story home or a three story home?

 Here is what determines the cost of a roof replacement in Massachusetts: